truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 Below is also a large list of available Webble Core and Platform access methods for all sort of needs.
 Also listed are existing services, directives and filters that your Webble might want to use to make magic happen.

+(Note.
+Remember to turn on Debug Logging in Webble World when coding so that you can use $log.log() and the console the best way)

 * ![Method][meth] = Method
 * ![Property][prop] = Property